dylanpieper/chatalot/README.md

 ### Save and Resume

-Progress is tracked in `response$progress()` and saved to an `.rds` file on the disk, which allows you to resume interrupted operations from the last saved checkpoint:
+Progress is tracked in `response$progress()` and data is saved to an `.rds` file on the disk.
+If you interrupt the process (e.g., to check responses) or it errors or fails, you can simply call `process()` again to resume from the last saved chat:

 ``` r
 response <- chat$process(prompts, file = "chat.rds")